Samsung/tizen-docs/docs/application/design/wearable/ui-components/dialogs.md

 -   **Don’t overuse**

     Only use dialog pop-ups when you need a user to confirm something.
-If an action isn’t critical or can be reversed, provide a [toast](toasts.md) to inform the user that the task was completed.
+If an action isn’t critical or can be reversed, provide a [toast](toasts.md) to inform the user that the task completed.

 -   **Don’t repeat the same pop-up**

     Only show pop-ups once unless they need to be repeated.
-Asking users whether to show the same pop-up again should also be avoided.
+Avoid asking users whether to show the same pop-up again.

 ## Elements